freeflowuniverse/crystallib/manual/3script/categories/core/tree.md

 ## knowledgetree

-3script actions which work with knowledgetree
+heroscript actions which work with knowledgetree

 - note the first argument tree is not needed and can be skipped